 - Rating assigned by one rating agency is used for all the types of claims on the borrowing entity. - Long term ratings are used for facilities with contractual maturity of one year & above. - Short term ratings are generally applied for facilities with contractual maturity of less than one year.

 Quantitative Disclosures

-For exposure amounts after risk mitigation subject to the standardised approach, amount of a bank's outstandings (rated and unrated) in the following three major risk buckets as well as those that are deducted as per risk mitigation are given below.
+The exposures after risk mitigation as per standardised approach, (rated and unrated) in the following three major risk buckets, as well as, those that are deducted as per risk mitigation are given below.

 Rs. in crore